Pikes Peak Cog Railway: Steam Era

+Internal Combustion Era

 Just before the start of the Great Depression, Spencer Penrose purchased a stake in the line.
 Penrose was the owner of The Broadmoor, a well-known hotel in Colorado Springs.

 Under the control of Penrose, there was an effort to find more economical ways to operate the line.
 To that end, gasoline-powered railcar #7 was constructed in 1938.
 The railcar was intended to be a cheaper alternative to operating steam locomotives during quieter times of the year.
 The railcar was a huge success, and led the railroad to purchase five 'streamlined' diesel locomotives from General Electric, which were equipped with matching passenger cars, acquired from 1939 onward.

 The diesel locomotives slowly supplanted the steam locomotives, though some steam operations persisted until the 1960s as backup power and to operate the snow-clearing train (where their greater weight meant they were less likely to derail).

 The railroad started switching over to a fleet of self-propelled railcars in 1964, purchasing two units (#14 and #15) from Swiss Locomotive and Machine Works (SLM), which would be similar to equipment used on many Swiss cog railways.
 The air-cooled, 8-cylinder diesel engines in the first units proved to be less than satisfactory on the railroad above the tree line and were replaced by water-cooled engines.
 The railcars proved to be a good addition to the fleet and the railroad purchased two more railcars (#16 and #17) in 1968.

 As tourism increased in the 1970s the railway needed more capacity.
 In 1976, the railway took delivery from SLM of two larger railcars (#18 and #19).
 These are identical in cosmetic appearance to cars 14-17, however consist of two articulated cars.
 Passing sidings were built at Minnehaha and Windy Point, allowing trains to pass at various points on the hill.
 Trains could previously pass only at Mountain View, permitting only three trains a day up the mountain.
 Eight trains per day became possible with the new equipment and sidings.
 Two additional two-car trainsets were added in the 1980s (#24 in 1984 and #25 in 1989).